ryoosukesaito/Backend-whistleblowing/README.md

 npm run dev

 ## Updates
-- 2023-04-22 differenciate GET report with one decrypted and non-decrypted (supposely we should use with decrypted one after we clean our database to delete those data with description being encrytpted )
+- 2023-04-22 differenciate GET report with one decrypted and non-decrypted (supposely we should use with decrypted one after we clean our database to delete those data without description being encrytpted )

 ## backend API documentation